 Watch yourself.
 Go see US.
 Let’s get it! #US #Movies #PeeleIsBetterThanKey #Destiny #MonkeyPawProductions #HorrorIcon #DidYOUSEELUPITA #TheTethered #Shears #ImmaSeeIt #YouNeedToSeeIt #ThisAboutToMakePeopleBreakMirrors #AndLimitSelfies #IGot5OnIt BRUH.
 When I saw the trailer for US … Continue reading RUNITBACK FRIDAY-03/22/2019

 I went to see Black Panther on opening night with my husband.
 I saw it again with my daughters.
 I saw my youngest daughter see a portion of herself in … Continue reading #28DaysOfBlackness: Black Panther Is Nominated For Best Picture (2018)

 The last week of 2018 was unapologetically black.
 I am here for it!
 I am present for it!
 Michelle LaVaughn Robinson Obama is out here living and giving her best … Continue reading RUNITBACK FRIDAY-12/28/2018

 My grandmother had a television in her room, and at about age 8, I was a fan of Stephen King.
-The first movie I remember watching was Children of … Continue reading Meet My Makers: The Origins Of The Ideal Firestarter
+The first movie I remember watching was Children of The … Continue reading Meet My Makers: The Origins Of The Ideal Firestarter

 Anyone that knows anything about Jenn Harris will tell you, I am a huge fan of classic film noir.
 I am a fan, of old Hollywood.
-I am a … Continue reading The Switch Out-Part I
+I am a FAN, … Continue reading The Switch Out-Part I